Build an overlay checkout

 2. Add an overlay checkout button

-Next, we'll set an element on our page as a trigger for our overlay checkout.
+Next, we'll set an element on our page as a launcher for our overlay checkout.
 Overlay checkout works by presenting an overlay to handle the entire checkout process.
-When our button or other trigger element is clicked, Paddle.js launches a checkout for us.
+When our button or other launcher element is clicked, Paddle.js launches a checkout for us.

 Create checkout button element

-Any element can be a trigger for an overlay checkout.
+Any element can be a launcher for an overlay checkout.
 In our sample, we're using a link (<a>

 ) that points to #